awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 If you start a storage scaling operation at the same time that Amazon RDS starts an autoscale operation, your storage modification takes precedence\.
 In this case, the autoscale operation is canceled\.

- Although automatic scaling helps you to increase storage on your RDS instance dynamically, you should still configure the initial storage for your DB instance to an appropriate size for your typical workload\.
+ Although automatic scaling helps you to increase storage on your Amazon RDS DB instance dynamically, you should still configure the initial storage for your DB instance to an appropriate size for your typical workload\.

 ### Enabling Storage Autoscaling for a New DB Instance<a name="USER_PIOPS.EnablingAutoscaling"></a>